 In Section 3 we begin with a study of interesting programming tasks that have been previously used in classroom courses, MOOCs and other instructional settings.
 In Section 4 we then provide a brief introduction to Cellular Automata, their different types and modelling use cases, and in Section 5 we describe how they can be used as programming tasks in various instructional contexts.
 We discuss previous work related to this in Section 2 and in Section 6 we present a study on the use of Cellular Automata programming as an exercise task in the context of a MOOC on Test Driven Development using JUnit.
 We also discuss student submissions evaluation methodology in this exercise and present an analysis on student feedback and reception.
-We introduce our plans for future work and our conclusions in the remaining sections.
+In Section 7 we present the next steps that we've already started to implement.

-The main contribution of this paper is to explore the various types of problems and the varying levels of complexity and difficulty, that can be constructed using concepts from Cellular Automata.
+The main contribution of this paper is to explore the various types of problems and the varying levels of complexity and difficulty, that can be constructed using concepts from Cellular Automata and the suggestions how to lower the barrier for teaching teams to provide practical programming exercises to their courses.